errhythm/CSE123Guide/submission3.md

 ===

 Create a folder named `submission3` in your repository and make a text file named `README.txt`.
-Then paste the generated text in the GitHub and copy the link of your folder.
+The format of the repository and the `README.txt` will be like the given [sample](https://github.com/errhythm/CSE123/tree/main/submission3).
+Copy and paste the sample text in the GitHub then fill it up and copy the link of your folder.

 Now update your Course Spreadsheet Task 3 cell with the given sample.
 It should contain GitHub, Project Title & Overleaf Link.
 After that submit it in Google Form as well.